lrodero/cats-effect-tutorial/tutorial.md

 amount of bytes read at that iteration.
 Also, we introduce a call to `IO.cancelBoundary` as the first step of the loop.
 This is not mandatory for the actual transference of data we aim for.
-But it is a good policy, as it marks where the `IO` evaluation will be stopped (cancelled) if requested.
+But it is a good policy, as it marks where the `IO` evaluation will be stopped (canceled) if requested.
 In this case, at each iteration.

 So far so good!
 We are almost there, we only need to allocate the buffer that